 How to Set Up User Accounts On Your Surface

-Unlike competing tablets, your Microsoft Surface lets you create accounts for different users.
-That lets several people use the same Surface, with all of their information being kept separate from each other.
+Unlike competing tablets, your Microsoft Surface lets you create separate accounts for different people.
+That lets several people use the same Surface, with all of their information stored separately on their individual accounts.

 Microsoft account: This links your account with Microsoft, letting you download apps and use many of Microsoft’s services.
 If you own a Surface, you want a Microsoft account.

-Local account: Local accounts work fine for simple work, letting you browse the web and create files using Word, Excel, PowerPoint, and One Note.
-But you can’t download any apps from the Microsoft Store without typing in a Microsoft account and password, and many of the Surface’s bundled apps also require an account and password.
+Local account: Local accounts are fine for simple work, letting you browse the web and create files using Word, Excel, PowerPoint, and One Note.
+But you can’t download any apps from the Microsoft Store without typing a Microsoft account and password, and many of the Surface’s bundled apps require a Microsoft account, too.

 Guest account: This handy temporary account gives you a way to let a friend borrow your tablet for a quick e-mail check without giving them access to any of your files.

 To set up a new user account on your Surface (or to convert a Local account to a Microsoft account), follow these steps: